Technologicat/unpythonic/macro_extras/README.md

 ## Meta

+Is this just a set of macros, a language extension, or a compiler for a new language that just happens to be implemented in MacroPy, à la *On Lisp*?
+All of the above, really.

 ### Comboability

 The macros in ``unpythonic.syntax`` are designed to work together, but some care needs to be taken regarding the order in which they expand.